What are the benefits of owning a dog?

 Pet ownership can also help you build better connections within your community.
 A 2015 study found that pet owners were more likely than non-pet owners to get to know local people.
 A new dog could bring you a wider circle of friends and more happiness.

 Are you ready for a dog?
-Take our quiz!
+Find out now!

 Meet our beautiful pooches for rehoming